Self-test loss functions for learning weak-form operators and gradient flows: Identifiability and well-posedness

 A regularization is necessary to obtain a stable solution for this ill-posed inverse problem of estimating $\nabla \Phi$.
-In particular, when $\mathrm{Null}(L_\Gbar)\neq \{0\}$, it is important regularize only in $\mathrm{Null}(L_\Gbar)^\perp$ to prevent the estimator being contaminated by the errors in $\mathrm{Null}(L_\Gbar)$.
-Data-adaptive RKHS regularization or prior in \cite{LLA22,chada2022data} uses the RKHS with reproducing kernel $\Gbar$ and yields consistent convergence estimators.
+In particular, when $\mathrm{Null}(L_\Gbar)\neq \{0\}$, it is crucial to regularize only on $\mathrm{Null}(L_\Gbar)^\perp$ in order to prevent the estimator from being contaminated by components in $\mathrm{Null}(L_\Gbar)$.
+Data-adaptive RKHS regularization or priors, as proposed in \cite{LLA22,chada2024data}, employ the RKHS with reproducing kernel $\Gbar$ and yield convergent estimators.

-The ill-posedness in estimating the interaction potential originates from the deconvolution.
-Thus, even with additional structures on $\Phi$, such as being radial, the inverse problem remains ill-posed.
-However, noisy data $u_l$ with additive spatial noises can make the operator $L_\Gbar$ in \eqref{eq:L_Gbar} strictly positive definite and lead to a well-posed inverse problem; see Section \ref{sec:num-Phi}.
+The ill-posedness in estimating $\nabla \Phi$ stems from the deconvolution structure of the problem.
+Consequently, even if additional properties are imposed on $\Phi$, such as radial or symmetry, the inverse problem remains ill-posed.
+However, when the data $u_l$ are contaminated by additive spatial noise, the operator $L_\Gbar$ in \eqref{eq:L_Gbar} can become strictly positive definite, which in turn yields a well-posed inverse problem; see Section~\ref{sec:num-Phi} for a numerical illustration.